ol-ko/vue-js-course-labs/lab04/README.md

 1. Let's assume that all ingredients, that have prices, are available in our partner liquor shop.
    In our `Cocktail.vue` component, for those ingredients we have prices for, let's display a "Buy for CHF XYZ" button, where "XYZ" would be the price.
    When user clicks this button, an ingredient should be added to the `shoppingCartItems` data property in the parent app.
-   For now, let's assume `shoppingCartItems` is an array.

     <details>
     <summary>Hint</summary>